-Goods imported by a passenger or a member of a crew in his baggage is exempt from IGST.
+- IGST exemption for goods imported by a passenger or a member of a crew in the baggage.
 [Does not apply to motor vehicles, alcoholic beverages, tobacco and tobacco products]

-Goods imported by a person of India origin on his return to India is exempt from IGST.
+- Exemption of IGST for goods imported by a person of India origin on return to India.

 IGST Exemption for SEZ

-Imports by a SEZ unit or SEZ developer for authorized operations is exempt from IGST.
+Imports by an SEZ unit or SEZ developer for authorized operations.